Louisville Introduction Walking Tour (Self Guided), Louisville

 A “real thing” small, family-owned and operated distillery where you can see nearly all phases of whiskey making (except touring the inside of a rick house and the cooperage process).

-Quality tours run by very knowledgeable guides.
+Quality tours are run by very knowledgeable guides.

 You'll be served one locally-made chocolate with your tasting that pairs well (which is rare) with bourbon.